 No. The "O.K.
 Corral, Livery and Feed Stable" was founded in Tombstone in February 1879 by partners “Honest John” Montgomery and Edward Monroe Benson (in 1882, Benson sold his interest to Montgomery).
 At the time of the Gunfight on October 26, 1881, the O.K.
 Corral was one of seven liveries and corrals in Tombstone.

 In the 1880s, many Tombstone residents did not own a horse or carriage.
 Instead they rented horses along with buggies and carriages from livery stables like the O.K.
 Corral.
 The O.K.
-Corral was completed destroyed in the Tombstone fire of May 25, 1882, together with much of the town's western business district.
+Corral was completely destroyed in the Tombstone fire of May 25, 1882, together with much of the town's western business district.
 The Corral was rebuilt by Montgomery and was run by him until his death.

 For much of the early 20th century, after the disappearance of the horse and buggy, the Corral housed an automobile repair shop.
 In the late 1950s a fledgling tourist operation in the Corral failed, and the property was facing bankruptcy.
 The Harold Love family purchased the O.K.
 Corral and surrounding properties in 1963 and began to undertake extensive historical restoration of the property, which remain ongoing.